Camilo404/Camilo404-Site/README.md

 - **Oneko (Cat Animation)**: A small pixelated cat that follows your cursor around the screen
 - **Animated Clock**: A stylized clock with glitch effects
 - **Snowfall Effect**: Animated snowflakes on the profile page
-- **3D Card Effect**: Atropos.js integration for 3D hovering effect on cards
+- **3D Card Effect**: Custom 3D hover effect for cards using CSS transforms

 ## 🛠️ Technologies Used

 - Angular 17
 - TypeScript
 - Tailwind CSS
-- Atropos.js (for 3D card effects)
 - Lanyard API (for Discord status)
 - RxJS